kristiinara/GraphifyEvolution/documentation/example_queries.md

     MATCH (m:Method)
     WHERE
-        m.number_of_instructions > 30.5
+        m.is_long_method = true
     OPTIONAL MATCH
         p=(:Method)-[:CHANGED_TO*]->(m)
     OPTIONAL MATCH
         (m2)-[:CHANGED_TO]->(m)
     WHERE
-        m2.number_of_instructions > 30.5
+        m2.is_long_method = true
     WITH
         m, count(relationships(p)) as changes, m2
     WHERE
         m2 is null
     RETURN count(*), changes

-The result of this query shows that of 180 unique long method instances 174 methods were too long when they were added.
-Three methods became too long after one change, two became too long after two changes and one became too long after one change.
+The result of this query shows that of 140 unique long method instances 130 methods were too long when they were added.
+Six methods became too long after one change, three became too long after two changes and one became too long after three changes.

 ## Can we find commits that removed vulnerabilities from code?